Infineon/mtb-example-ml-gesture-classification/README.md

 **Note:** Figures 2-4 above may have low frame rates.
 Click on the embedded links in steps 7, 8, and 9 to redirect to GitHub for better quality.

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

 **Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
 This means that some code executes twice - once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
 See [KBA231071](https://community.infineon.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and implementation

 In this example, the firmware reads the data from a motion sensor (BMX160) to detect gestures.

 The data consists of 3-axis orientation data from the accelerometer and the gyroscope.
 A timer is configured to interrupt at 128 Hz.
 The interrupt handler reads all 6 axes through SPI and signals a task to process the batch of samples when the internal FIFO has 128 new samples.
 It performs an IIR filter and a min-max normalization on 128 samples at a time.
 This processed data is then fed to the inference engine.
 The inference engine outputs the confidence of the gesture for each of the four gesture classes.
 If the confidence passes a certain percentage, the gesture is printed to the UART terminal.

-The code example also provides an MTB-ML configurator tool project file - *design.mtbml*, which points to the pre-trained NN model available in the *pretrained_models* folder.
+The code example also provides a ModusToolbox&trade;-ML Configurator tool project file - *design.mtbml*, which points to the pre-trained NN model available in the *pretrained_models* folder.

-This application uses FreeRTOS.
-There is one task in the system - the *gesture task*.
+This application uses FreeRTOS with *gesture task*.
 The gesture task pre-processes all data and passes the data to the inference engine.
 FreeRTOS is used so that the code example can be expanded.

 **Figure 5.
 Block diagram**

 ![](images/block-diagram.png)

 ### Gesture classification model